SEM - Master of Science (MSc) in Social Sciences in Service Management

 Commencement and transition regulations

-42. Students who began their studies under the 2018 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2018 regulations are transferred to these 2019 Programme Regulations, so that these are effective for the remainder of the programme, see however subsection (2).
+42. Students who began their studies under the 2014 Programme Regulations or according to the transition regulations in those regulations were transferred to the 2014 regulations are transferred to these 2015 Programme Regulations and shall complete the remainder of their studies under these Programme Regulations.